ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 - StepwiseContinuousTrailing value is obtained from next event.
 - Discrete:  NULL value is returned

-There are cases where ‘null’ cannot be used.
-For example when a GetValue call is done on a stream that has a behavior using a Continuous Mode and a element with a Discrete override it will attempt to set this Discrete element to ‘null’.
-But in cases where this cannot be done (i.e. a non-nullable type) then the default value will be used.
+There are cases where a null value cannot be used.
+For example when a `GetValue` call is made on a stream that has a behavior using a `Continuous` value for `Mode` and a property of the event type has a Discrete override, the call will attempt to set this Discrete property to ‘null’.
+But in cases where this cannot be done (i.e. a non-nullable type) the default value will be used.

 The chart below describes how the Types act when the Behavior is set to Continuous: